seanbaxter/circle/packs/pack.md

 mag4 = 5.477226
 ```

-The `@member_pack` operator allows us to automate loops over not merely elements of arrays, but members of class objects.
+The `@member_values` operator allows us to automate loops over not merely elements of arrays, but members of class objects.
 The generic `dot_product` function adds up the products of corresponding members of any two classes that have the same number of non-static data members, with types that can be multiplied and accumulated.
 We test this out on our own `vec3_t` and `vec4_t` types.

 What happens if we uncomment the `dot_product(vec3, vec4)` line?